 Your support information will be held until such time as our contract with the Commissioning body expires or until all debts and/or legal proceedings are cleared.
 We will store information securely in accordance with our retention policy and legal and regulatory requirements, and it will be destroyed securely when we no longer need it.

 All data is stored securely in accordance with data protection legislation and all data held on our own computer systems is stored in the UK.

 Information about health or medical conditions is processed with the explicit consent of the service user to carry out Hightown’s responsibilities as a support provider

-Often our lawful basis for processing your information is where it is necessary for the purposes of the legitimate interests Hightown has to process that information.
+The lawful basis for most of our personal data processing of your information is where it is necessary for the purposes of Hightown’s legitimate interests.
 Where Hightown relies on legitimate interests as a reason for processing data it has considered whether or not those interests are overridden by the rights and freedoms of service users and has concluded that they are not.

 The lawful basis may in some instances be because we have your consent to process your personal information.
 Where this applies this will be made clear to you and you can withdraw your consent at any time.

 We may also process your information for other reasons, such as where we are under a legal or contractual obligation to process or disclose the information; or where we need to protect your vital interests or those of another person.